Icinga/icingaweb2-module-director/doc/70-REST-API.md

 Another possibility is to pass a list of checksums to fetch the status of specific deployments and (activity log) activities.
-Following an example of how to do it:
+Following, you can see an example of how to do it:

     GET director/config/deployment-status?config_checksums=617b9cbad9e141cfc3f4cb636ec684bd60073be2,
     617b9cbad9e141cfc3f4cb636ec684bd60073be1&activity_log_checksums=617b9cbad9e141cfc3f4cb636ec684bd60073be1,